5.56 Drone Round VS Human Torso

 Frequently Asked Questions

-What is the purpose of the 5.56 Drone Round?
+What is the primary purpose of the 5.56 Drone Round?

-What are the different variants of the 5.56 Drone Round?
+What are the two main variants of the 5.56 Drone Round discussed?

-There are two primary variants: the L-round (Long distance) which contains 5 projectiles, and the K-round (Short distance) which features 8 projectiles.
-Both are designed to look like standard 5.56 ammunition and are safe for use with suppressors.
+The two primary variants are the L-round (Long distance) which features 5 projectiles, and the K-round (Short distance) which features 8 projectiles.
+Both are designed to be safe for use with suppressors.

-How does the 5.56 Drone Round perform in ballistic testing?
+How does the 5.56 Drone Round perform against barriers?

 More Tactical & Gear Videos You Might Like